 This class is an extension of Career Education 8 as the self-reflection and identification process extends somewhat outward from the student.
 Students are also given their first opportunities to write a resume and to analyze how job descriptions are written.
-This develops facility with the language commonly used when looking for employment and presenting ourselves as candidates to post-secondary institutions.
-Students add to their self-understanding by querying others to learn how they are viewed by peers, teachers and family members.
+This develops facility with the language commonly used when looking for employment and presenting themselves as candidates to post-secondary institutions.
+Students add to their self-understanding by querying others to learn how they are viewed by peers, teachers, and family members.
+The learning outcomes for Career Education 9 will be met through collaboration sessions and some class time.

-CAREER LIFE EDUCATION 10......
-(CLE 10) (4 CREDITS)
+CAREER LIFE EDUCATION 10......(CLE 10) (4 credits) ÉDUCATION AU CHOIX DE CARRIÈRE ET DE VIE(FCLE 10) (4 credits)